-Many of our customers have migrated their manufacturing operations from Taiwan to China, and many of our OEM customers have established design centers in that region.
-With our expanded global presence, including offices in Canada, China, Finland, Hong Kong, Japan, Korea, Switzerland, Taiwan, and the United States, we are well positioned to provide local sales, operational, and engineering support services to our existing customers, as well as potential new customers, on a global basis.
+Many of our customers have manufacturing operations in China, and many of our OEM customers have established design centers in that region.
+With our expanded global presence, including offices in China, Finland, Hong Kong, Japan, Korea, Switzerland, Taiwan, and the United States, we are well positioned to provide local sales, operational, and engineering support services to our existing customers, as well as potential new customers, on a global basis

 Our manufacturing operations are based on a variable cost model in which we outsource all of our production requirements and generally drop ship our products directly to our customers from our contract manufacturers' facilities, eliminating the need for significant capital expenditures and allowing us to minimize our investment in inventories.
 This approach requires us to work closely with our contract manufacturers to ensure adequate production capacity to meet our forecasted volume requirements.
 We provide our contract manufacturers with six-month rolling forecasts and issue purchase orders based on our anticipated requirements for the next 90 days.
 However, we do not have any long-term supply contracts with any of our contract manufacturers.
-We use two third-party wafer manufacturers to supply wafers and two third-party packaging manufacturers to package our proprietary ASICs.
+We use three third-party wafer manufacturers to supply wafers and two third-party packaging manufacturers to package our proprietary ASICs.
 In certain cases, we rely on a single source or a limited number of suppliers to provide other key components of our products.
 Our cost of revenue includes all costs associated with the production of our products, including materials, logistics, manufacturing, assembly, and test costs paid to third-party manufacturers and related overhead costs associated with our indirect manufacturing operations personnel.
 Additionally, we charge all warranty costs, yield losses, and any inventory provisions or write-downs to cost of revenue.

 Our gross margin generally reflects the combination of the added value we bring to our OEM customers' products in meeting their custom design requirements and the impact of our ongoing cost-improvement programs.
 These cost-improvement programs include reducing materials and component costs and implementing design and process improvements.
-Our newly introduced products may have lower margins than our more mature products, which have realized greater benefits associated with our ongoing cost-improvement programs.
-As a result, new product introductions may initially negatively impact our gross margin.

-Our research and development expenses include personnel costs and supplies and materials costs related to product development, as well as the engineering costs incurred to design capacitive interface solutions for OEM customers prior to and after their commitment to incorporate those solutions into their products.
+Our research and development expenses include costs for supplies and materials related to product development as well as the engineering costs incurred to design human interface solutions for OEM customers prior to and after their commitment to incorporate those solutions into their products.
 These expenses have generally increased, reflecting our continuing commitment to the technological and design innovation required to maintain our position in our existing markets and to adapt our existing technologies or develop new technologies for new markets.

-Selling, general, and administrative expenses include expenses related to sales, marketing, and administrative personnel; internal sales and outside sales representatives' commissions; market and usability research; outside legal, accounting, and consulting costs; and other marketing and sales activities.
+Selling, general, and administrative expenses include expenses related to sales, marketing, and administrative personnel; internal sales and outside sales representatives' commissions; market research; outside legal, accounting, and consulting costs; and other marketing and sales activities.
 These expenses have generally increased, primarily reflecting incremental staffing and related support costs associated with our increased business levels, growth in our existing markets, and penetration into new markets.